 While pens are universal and can be incorporated into all kinds of outreach marketing programs, we love using them for restaurants as described above.
 Since most people pay with plastic these days, you can be sure your brand will be seen repeatedly as the pens are used.

 The Macaw is one of our favorite go-to pens.
 It has a sleek modern style with a translucent barrel—accented with a sculpted rubber grip for writing comfort and control—and is customized via one-color imprint.
-It’s offered in six colors (black, blue, green, orange, pink, red) and has super-smooth writing blue ink that you’ll love.
-And for a mere 71-cent price tag, you’ll get an instrument that writes like a much more expensive pen—and it will be one recipients won’t want to lose.
-Check it out here.
+It's offered in six colors (black, blue, green, orange, pink, red) and has super-smooth writing blue ink that you'll love.
+And for a mere 71-cent price tag, you'll get an instrument that writes like a much more expensive pen—and it will be one recipients won't want to lose.
+Contact us to place your order.

 Functions at the Chamber of Commerce are great places to introduce yourself in a more meaningful way than simply handing out business cards.

 Get creative—and be memorable—by using a full-color microfiber cleaning cloth packaged in a vinyl pouch as a way to deliver your business card.
-An effective tool at cleaning eyeglasses, mobile devices, tablets, laptops, TVs, goggles, jewelry, navigation systems and so much more, the cloth’s usefulness—plus the full-bleed, edge-to-edge, photo-quality design capability—ensures it will be kept and used often.
-Learn about all the options here.
+An effective tool at cleaning eyeglasses, mobile devices, tablets, laptops, TVs, goggles, jewelry, navigation systems and so much more, the cloth's usefulness—plus the full-bleed, edge-to-edge, photo-quality design capability—ensures it will be kept and used often.
+Contact us to learn about all the options here.

 If your target audience includes pet lovers, then vets, dog groomers and pet daycare centers would be a perfect place for a counter mat that includes a calendar and your company info.
 You could also supply dog food scoops they could give out to their clientele.

 And as mentioned in the examples above, you could create an on-going program of refilling an apothecary jar with candy (for humans) or treats (for dogs).
-Check out the vast selection of apothecary treat jars here.
+Contact us to get details on the vast selection of apothecary treat jars here.